sboursault/training/progession.md

 on a juste remplacé le login et l'ajout au panier.
 Imaginez sur un setup plus complexe, on peut avoir des tests qui s'exécutent 5 ou 10 fois plus vite.

+> Order amount:
+> Over 30€, the 7€ for delivery fees are offered.

 **20min**
 Theoretical part: Test strategy

 Test sur api direct

-> Over 30€, the 7€ for delivery fees are offered.
+> Order amount: Over 30€, the 7€ for delivery fees are offered. possible list :
++ with 23.99€ => shipping price is 7.00€
++ with 86.95€ => shipping price is 0.00€